What is the Writing Test?

 Why should I take the test?

-The test aims to get to know your language competencies.
+The test aims to evaluate your language competences.
 The more we know about your skills, the easier it is to allocate the right jobs to you.

 How long does the test take?